fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricChaosReport.md

 ```

 ### -TimeoutSec
-Specifies the time-out period, in seconds, for the operation.
+Specifies the time-out period, in seconds for the operation.

 ```yaml
 Type: Int32